Exporting to Nigeria – Overview

 Business Risks

-Companies wishing to export to Nigeria should commit to the highest level of corporate behavior and familiarize themselves with the laws of the country and the penalties pertaining to bribery of foreign officials.
+Companies wishing to export to Nigeria should commit to the highest level of corporate behaviour and familiarize themselves with the laws of the country and the penalties about bribery of foreign officials.

 Intellectual Property Protection

-Nigeria has a poor record in relation to the protection of intellectual property.
+Nigeria has a poor record about the protection of intellectual property.

 Nigeria is a member of the World Trade organisation (WTO) and is thus a signatory to a number of international intellectual property (IP) treaties administered by the World Intellectual Property Organisation (WIPO).